This article has been updated to reflect emerging trends for 2025.

 4. Ironworkers

 When new infrastructure is needed, ironworkers will be called.
 These professionals—who often install structural and reinforcing steel and iron for roads and bridges—are expected to thrive in the coming years.
-Federal funding is driving the growth of transportation, bridge, and highway projects, and the strong multifamily housing market in Texas is further ramping up ironworker hiring.
+Federal funding is driving the growth of transportation, bridge, and highway projects, and the strong residential growth in Texas is further ramping up ironworker hiring.

 In the Lone Star State, ironworkers are among the most difficult trades to hire for, indicating the need to strong incentives and high pay to attract these tradespeople.